adamierymenko/fenc/README.md

-fenc: a utility to just f~~ucking~~ully encrypt a file
+fenc: a utility to just fully encrypt a file
 ======================================================

-**"Because sometimes you just want to f~~ucking~~ully encrypt a file."**
+**"Because sometimes you just want to fully encrypt a file."**

-I wrote this in a short bout of rage coding because I was working on some stuff on an air gapped machine and I just wanted to f~~ucking~~ully encrypt a file with a simple passphrase to safely store it in a repo for transfer back into dangerousland.
+I wrote this in a short bout of rage coding because I was working on some stuff on an air gapped machine and I just wanted to fully encrypt a file with a simple passphrase to safely store it in a repo for transfer back into dangerousland.

-It turns out that f~~ucking~~ully encrypting a file from the command line is a remarkable pain.
+It turns out that fully encrypting a file from the command line is a remarkable pain.
 I had GPG, but I didn't want to encrypt to someone's public key with a bunch of RSA crap.
-I just wanted to f~~ucking~~ully encrypt a file with a simple ~~fucking~~ passphrase.
-You can do this with GPG but the arguments are ~~fucking~~ confusing.
-I used "--symmetric" and everything seemed okay but it turns out that by default this also generates a ~~fucking~~ key that I don't want and also seems to encrypt to that key and WTF and I give up ~~fuck it~~.
-It's also possible to ~~just encrypt a goddamn fucking file~~ with OpenSSH's command line utility but this is also confusing and when I go to decrypt it I'll probably have the key but I'll forget the exact ~~goddamn fucking~~ command line arguments I used for OpenSSH so I'll never be able to recover my ~~fucking~~ data.
+I just wanted to fully encrypt a file with a simple passphrase.
+You can do this with GPG but the arguments are confusing.
+I used "--symmetric" and everything seemed okay but it turns out that by default this also generates a key that I don't want and also seems to encrypt to that key and WTF and I give up .
+It's also possible to with OpenSSH's command line utility but this is also confusing and when I go to decrypt it I'll probably have the key but I'll forget the exact command line arguments I used for OpenSSH so I'll never be able to recover my data.

-All I wanted to do was to f~~ucking~~ully encrypt a file from the command line, so I broke down and wrote a ~~fucking~~ C program to do it.
+All I wanted to do was to fully encrypt a file from the command line, so I broke down and wrote a C program to do it.

 ### Usage